Lillo-S-p-a/ReinforceStrategyCreatorV2/.ruru/tasks/DEV_PYTHON/TASK-DEVPY-20250531-113000-VerifyArtifactSaveLoad.md

 *   Logging is added/enhanced in both stages to clearly show:
     *   `TrainingStage`: Path where the temporary model is saved before artifacting, the artifact ID generated, and confirmation of setting it in context.
     *   `EvaluationStage`: The retrieved `trained_model_artifact_id`, and confirmation of successful model loading from the artifact store (or the path it was loaded to).
-*   The physical model artifact exists in the configured artifact store location (e.g., `reinforcestrategycreator_pipeline/artifacts/models/`) after the `TrainingStage` completes.
+*   The physical model artifact exists in the configured artifact store location (`reinforcestrategycreator_pipeline/artifacts/models/`) after the `TrainingStage` completes.
 *   The pipeline runs successfully through the `EvaluationStage` using the loaded model (it may still use simulated metrics for now, but the model loading part must work).

 ## 📋 Checklist